wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 == Upgrade Notice ==

-Changes so far are bugfixes; use the latest version.
+Changes so far are bugfixes and documentation enhancements.